genevasteele/pdsnd_github/README.md

 # **Geneva's Bikeshare Python Project**

+## Installation
+You will need to have Python 3 and Anaconda installed to properly run this program.
+Make sure you have NumPy and Pandas installed as well.

+### Initialization
+This program can be initialized by entering the filefolder through a terminal and entering:

+`python gsteelebike.py`
 ### Description
 This project takes csv files from 3 different cities and allows the user to navigate through a series of prompts to discover statistics about the bikeshare programs in those cities.